canvas-medical/fhirstarter/CONTRIBUTING.md

 route creation.

-Particular attention should be paid to function signatures -- specifically variable names, annotations, and defaults. and annotations -- because FastAPI uses this information for documentation generation.
+Particular attention should be paid to function signatures -- specifically variable names, annotations, and defaults -- because FastAPI uses this information for documentation generation.
 Annotations are overridden in several cases to ensure that the correct types are used for documentation generation, and in the search use case, the function signature itself must be changed.